-Everyone has the right to a workplace and an organisation free from slurs, innuendo, violence and other forms of Unlawful Workplace Conduct.
-Everyone in the workplace and organisation (including but not limited to Bowls Queensland events) has a responsibility to behave in a manner that sustains an environment that is free from Unlawful Workplace Conduct.
+Everyone has the right to a workplace and an organisation free from slurs, innuendo, violence and other forms of unlawful workplace conduct.
+Everyone in the workplace and organisation (including but not limited to BQ events) has a responsibility to behave in a manner that sustains an environment free from unlawful workplace conduct.